sotomarcos24/BDA-Labs/session1/session-01-part-01.md

-### Session 1 | part 1
+### Session 1 | Part 1

 > Programming is about solving problems, not just writing code.
 Labs are not a race; they are a marathon, so take your time.
 Do not copy and run blindly.
 Think first, and if you get stuck, ask Stelios.

 #### 1. Goal

-In this first tutorial, we will prepare your workspace.
+In this first tutorial, you will prepare your workspace.
 Pay attention, as you will need to follow these steps in future classes.

 #### 2. Workspace setup